Kotlin/KEEP/proposals/open-ended-ranges.md

 }
 ```

-There's a subtlety in implementing `endExlcusive` property in such ranges: usually it returns `endInclusive + 1`, but
+There's a subtlety in implementing `endExclusive` property in such ranges: usually it returns `endInclusive + 1`, but
 there can be such ranges where `endInclusive` is already the maximum value of the range type, and so adding one to it
 would overflow.